Tour de France 2023 route, teams and how to watch on TV

 Lotto-Dstny (Bel)

-Victor Campenaerts (Bel), Jasper de Buyst (Bel), Pascal Ennkhoorn (Ned), Frederik Frison (Bel), Jacopo Guarnieri (Ita), Maxim van Gils (Bel), Florian Vermeersch (Bel), Caleb Ewan (Aus)
+Confirmed team: Jasper De Buyst (Bel), Victor Campenaerts (Bel), Pascal Eenkhoorn (Ned), Caleb Ewan (Aus), Frederik Frison (Bel), Maxim Van Gils (Bel), Jacopo Guarnieri (Ita), Florian Vermeersch (Bel)

 TotalEnergies (Fra)